UJDuran/milestoneOne_T6/Specification.md

 3. Users choose folder to save in
 4. System prompts the users confirm
 5. Then users click option “Yes”
-6. System saves that flashcard to the user’s folder
+6. System saves that flashcard to the folder which user choose

 ##### Primary Postconditions
 - That flashcard is saved in user’s folder